Centauri2442/VRCNetworkDebugger/README.md

 1) Import dependencies
 2) Import latest VRCNetworkDebugger Unitypackage
 3) Drag and drop the "Network Debugger" prefab into your scene (Make sure to only have 1!)
 ---
+## Limitations
+- Due to performance limitations, it is highly recommended to remove the prefab from the scene when not actively doing network testing!
+It is also not recommended to turn up the iterations per frame inside the debugger.

+---
 ## Requirements